 As compensation for use of the Public Rights-of-Way, and in light of the scope of any Franchise, in addition to providing channels, facilities, and other support for public, educational and governmental use of the Cable System, a Grantee shall pay the Town a Franchise fee.
 The amount of the fee shall be paid annually, provided that provisions for more frequent payments may be specified in a Franchise Agreement.
-At least once a year, the Grantee shall provide the Town a report setting forth the total of Gross Revenues for the year or other period in question, and identifying the amount of revenues attributable to each category of Gross Revenues, and the number of Subscribers receiving each category of Cable service offered by the Grantee.
+At least once a year, the Grantee shall provide the Town a report setting forth the total of Gross Revenues for the year or other period in question, and identifying the amount of revenues attributable to each category of Gross Revenues received by the Grantee, including non-Subscriber Gross Revenues, and the number of Subscribers receiving each category of Cable service offered by the Grantee.